 open/close all folders

-- Pirates of the Caribbean had this with a tribe that captured Jack and several of his crew.
+- Pirates of the Caribbean: Dead Man's Chest had this with a tribe that captured Jack and several of his crew.
 This example is a good illustration of this trope being discredited.
-At first, the natives doing this were identified as Caribs, and the few surviving Caribs complained that they were cannibals is a false accusation against them.
+At first, the natives doing this were identified as Caribs, and the few surviving Caribs complained that calling them cannibals is a false accusation against them.

 - Bob Hope and Bing Crosby are captured by cannibals in Road to Zanzibar.
 The cannibals think Hope and Crosby are white gods... until, that is, the cannibals decide to test their divinity by having Hope get into a sidesplittingly hilarious wrestling match with a gorilla.